Red Dead Online money works a little differently to in standard single-player, or even its GTA Online counterpart.

 How to make money fast in Red Dead Online - the best ways to make money we've found so far

-It's still very much early days, but we've done some tinkering around in Red Dead Online and found a few ways to earn money relatively quickly, albeit still much slower than in single player.
+It's still very much early days, but we've done some tinkering around in Red Dead Online, and again after the update, and found a few ways to earn money relatively quickly, albeit still much slower than in single player.
 Here's a collection of our chosen ways to earn regular, Dollar-based cash in Red Dead Online - and thanks to posters such as tehdubya on the Red Dead Redemption subreddit for some helpful pointers, too.

 How to earn money fast in Red Dead Online